Welcome to Crosswinds Poetry Journal.

 Editor: Diana Cole.
 Diana Cole, a Pushcart Prize nominee, has had poems published in numerous journals including Poetry East, Spillway, the Tar River Review, the Cider Press Review, the Christian Century, Slipstream and Main Street Rag.
 Her chapbook, Songs By Heart was published in 2018 by Iris Press.
+In 2021, she had work appear in Verse Daily.
 She is a member of Ocean State Poets and New England Poetry Club and teaches workshops in reading poetry aloud.
 In addition to her writing, Diana is a stained glass artist.